 Your response must include the principles of Australian contract law.

 You must reference your source/s.

-Students must clearly state whether the quote from Larry's Landscapes Pty Ltd constitutes a legally binding contract and provide reasoning for their response.
+Students must clearly state whether the quote from Larry's Landscapes Pty Ltd constitutes a legally binding contract and justify their response.
 Their analysis must incorporate the principles of Australian contract law as the foundation for their overall answer.